Bob-586/todo/README.md

 Useage: todo

-Create an SQLite3 file in ~/.todo/todo.db
+Creates an SQLite3 file in ~/.todo/todo.db